Tanuku: Demographics

-As of 2011 census of India, the town had a population 90,430.
+As of 2011 census of India, the town had a population 90430.

 Civic administration and politics

 Tanuku Municipality was constituted in 1979 as a second grade municipality.
-It was upgraded to first grade in 2002 and has 34 election wards.
+It was upgraded to first grade in 2002 and has 34 election wards and later upgraded to selection grade municipality in 2025.
 Its jurisdiction is spread over an area of 24.56 km2.
 The municipal commissioner is M. Sambasivarao.

-Tanuku assembly constituency represents Andhra Pradesh Legislative Assembly, which is one of the segment of Narasapuram Lok Sabha constituency, representing the Lok Sabha.
+Tanuku assembly constituency is a constituency of the Andhra Pradesh Legislative Assembly.
+It is one of the assembly segments that make up the Narasapuram Lok Sabha constituency.

 Economy

 Andhra Sugars Limited supplies liquid hydrogen to the ISRO, for using it as a rocket propellant in satellite launch vehicles.
 The other byproducts are also used in liquor, paper and power industries.

+Tanuku has historically been associated with rice mills, oil mills, textile-related, Cardboard, Paper, Hair Industry, Bulk Durg, Aquaculture and poultry activities, along with other small and medium enterprises.
+These industries contribute to local employment and support the regional economy.